ncarrier/carino-tools/README.md

 permissions because it has to mount the partitions.
 The size of each partition is controlled in build\_config.

+## release.sh

+Script used to generate versions of the compiled software for release.
+Will ask the root password in order to generate the SD card image.
+The software will be compiled as a release (with no debug flags and stripped) and the SD card images will be placed in the versions directory.

 ## setenv

 Should be sourced when developing for the carino project.
 Defines the